xxfoundation/elixxir-docs/cmix.md

 ```

 The fist field is the message M encrypted with the three shared keys,
 K1, K2 and K3.
-And to be clear, the message M is the precise payload
+The message M is the precise payload size that matches
-size that matches the size of the space covered by the prime order cyclic
+the size of the space covered by the prime order cyclic group.
+The
-group.
-The ciphertext is computed using modular multiplication over
+ciphertext is computed using modular multiplication over the prime
-the prime order cyclic group.
-Therefore the first field implies
+order cyclic group.
+Therefore the first field implies computing `M *
-computing `M * K1 * K2 * K3 mod p` where p is the RFC 3526 specified
+K1 * K2 * K3 mod p` where p is the RFC 3526 specified 4096 bit ModP
-4096 bit ModP cyclic group previously mentioned in the Ciphersuite
+cyclic group previously mentioned in the Ciphersuite section at the
-section at the beginning of this document.
+beginning of this document.

 The KMACs fields are used to ensure that the ciphertext was composed of the
 expected symmetric keys.